hipolitodev/sql-talk-app-api/README.md

-# Bookworm API
+# SQL TALK APP API

-This is the backend API for the Bookworm application.
+This is the backend API for the SQL TALK APP application.
 It uses Node.js, Express, and PostgreSQL for the backend, and Google Cloud Storage and VertexAI for file storage and AI functionalities.

 ## Prerequisites

 - Node.js
 - PostgreSQL
 - A Google Cloud account
-- Google Cloud Storage
 - Vertex AI
 - A JWT secret for signing JWTs
 - A list of premium users